© Crown copyright 2021

 Staff and student wellbeing

-We continue to work closely with the HE sector to promote good practice and support students and providers during the pandemic.
-HE providers are autonomous institutions, independent from government, and have a duty of care to students when delivering services, including the provision of pastoral support, and taking steps to protect the health, safety and wellbeing of students.
-This includes responsibility to support students with mental health issues.
-It is for HE providers to determine what welfare and counselling services needed to provide for students to offer that support.
-You are experts on your own student population and are therefore best placed to identify the needs of your student body.
+You have a duty of care to students including the provision of pastoral support, and taking steps to protect the health, safety and wellbeing of students.
+This includes the responsibility to support students with mental health issues.
+You should determine what welfare and counselling services are needed for students.

-At the same time, we recognise that some students and staff will have additional mental health needs which cannot be met within the HE setting.
-NHS mental health services have remained open throughout the coronavirus (COVID-19) pandemic, and community, talking therapies, and children and young people’s services, have deployed digital tools to connect with people and provide ongoing support.
-We expect mental health services to liaise with local partners to ensure referral routes are understood, and we encourage HE providers to work in partnership with local NHS and care services to address any additional needs arising from the coronavirus (COVID-19) pandemic.
+Some students and staff will have additional mental health needs which cannot be met within the HE setting.
+HE providers should work in partnership with local NHS and care services to address any additional needs arising from the coronavirus (COVID-19) pandemic.

-The coronavirus (COVID-19) pandemic will also put increased strain on the health and wellbeing of staff.
 The guidance on safer workplaces acknowledges the responsibilities that employers have for their staff.
-We welcome the agreement between trade unions working in HE and the Universities and Colleges Employers Association, published as Appendix A to Universities UK’s principles and considerations for emerging from lockdown, that will help ensure campuses are as safe as possible, and protect the health and wellbeing of staff, students and visitors to campus.
+The agreement between trade unions working in HE and the Universities and Colleges Employers Association, published as appendix A to Universities UK’s principles and considerations for emerging from lockdown, will help ensure campuses are as safe as possible and protect the health and wellbeing of staff, students and visitors to campus.